About the airport

 Some longer distance bus services also operate from Olbia Airport, although, like flights, they are mostly summer only.
 The seasonal services include a bus, operated by Turmo Travel, to Palau port (for the Maddalena islands) and Santa Teresa Gallura, an hour and a half away, which at the time of writing runs once daily in winter and several times in summer.
 The same company operates a bus heading south to Cagliari, a journey of nearly 5 hours.
 ARST connect the airport with Nuoro and intermediate stops, and Deplano have a service to Nuoro and to the holiday resort Cala Gonone.

 The airport's website (see links panel) is a good source of information for up-to-date bus timetables.

-There is a helpful tourist information desk at the airport where you can check your onward travel arrangements (worth doing, as we found an advertised bus service had ceased to operate prior to its advertised finish date in September).
+There is a helpful tourist information desk at the airport where you can check your onward travel arrangements (worth doing, as we found the Turmo Travel bus service had ceased to operate prior to its advertised finish date in September).